Belize travel guide

 Hurricanes

-The hurricane season normally runs from June to November.
-Monitor local weather updates from the National Meteorological Service of Belize and follow any advice from the National Emergency Management Organisation
+The hurricane season is from 1 June to 30 November.
+Monitor local and international weather updates from the US National Hurricane Center’s regional map and the National Meteorological Service of Belize.
+You should also follow advice from the National Emergency Management Organisation

 Flooding

 Heavy rainfall can cause flooding.
-Follow the weather forecasts from the National Hydrological Service.
+Follow the weather forecasts from the National Hydrological Service and the National Meteorological Service of Belize.

 Earthquakes